Chapter 15 : The Art in Dark Arts

-“Maybe you should go sit down or something.”
-He suggested.
+“Maybe you should go sit down or something,” he suggested.

 Draco stood there for a moment and watched her walk away, hoping that she wouldn’t fall down.

-He said under his breath as he walked away to begin his hunt for Granger.
+“Mental, that one,” he uttered under his breath as he walked away to begin his hunt for Granger.

 Hermione had witnessed him tenderly kissing Pansy’s hand and couldn’t stomach it.